Latin literature: Latin in the Middle Ages, Renaissance, and Early Modernity

-Pagan Latin literature showed a final burst of vitality from the late 3rd century till the 5th centuries.
-Ammianus Marcellinus in history, Quintus Aurelius Symmachus in oratory, and Ausonius and Rutilius Claudius Namatianus in poetry.
+Pagan Latin literature showed a final burst of vitality from the late 3rd century till the 5th centuries – Ammianus Marcellinus in history, Quintus Aurelius Symmachus in oratory, and Ausonius and Rutilius Claudius Namatianus in poetry.
 The Mosella by Ausonius demonstrated a modernism of feeling that indicates the end of classical literature as such.

-At the same time, other men laid the foundations of Christian Latin literature during the 4th century and 5th century.
-They included the church fathers Augustine of Hippo, Jerome, and Ambrose, and the first great Christian poet, Prudentius.
+Writers who laid the foundations of Christian Latin literature during the 4th century and 5th century included the church fathers Augustine of Hippo, Jerome, and Ambrose, and the first great Christian poet, Prudentius.
+Some Latin writing by Christian women also survives: the prison diary of the martyr Perpetua of Carthage, and an account of a Christian pilgrimage by the pilgrim Egeria.

+During the Early Middle Ages, there was a noted literary activity in the Carolingian Empire, mostly in modern-day France, characterized as the Carolingian Renaissance, and some 80 Latin-language writers from this period have been covered in the Clavis Scriptorum Latinorum Medii Aevi published by Brepols.
+The High Middle Ages would be characterized by a renewal of Latin literature through the translation of the Toledo School of works from Islamic Spain, both original and translations from previous Greek texts, and with Scholasticism Latin would find a new philosophical expression.

 During the Renaissance there was a return to the Latin of classical times, called for this reason Neo-Latin.
 This purified language continued to be used as the lingua franca among the learned throughout Europe, with the great works of Descartes, Francis Bacon, and Baruch Spinoza all being composed in Latin.
 Among the last important books written primarily in Latin prose were the works of Swedenborg (d.
 1772), Linnaeus (d.
 1778), Euler (d.
 1783), Gauss (d.
 1855), and Isaac Newton (d.
 1727), and Latin remains a necessary skill for modern readers of great early modern works of linguistics, literature, and philosophy.

+Great Britain and Ireland

+The Handlist of the Latin Writers of Great Britain and Ireland before 1540, published by Brepols, contains the names of some 2,000 Latin-language writers originating from modern-day England, Ireland, Scotland and Wales, covering a period from the 5th century to the 16th.

-Several of the leading English poets wrote in Latin as well as English.
+Several of the leading pre-modern English poets wrote in Latin as well as English.
 Milton's 1645 Poems are one example, but there were also Thomas Campion, George Herbert and Milton's colleague Andrew Marvell.
 Some indeed wrote chiefly in Latin and were valued for the elegance and Classicism of their style.
 Examples of these were Anthony Alsop and Vincent Bourne, who were noted for the ingenious way that they adapted their verse to describing details of life in the 18th century while never departing from the purity of Latin diction.
 One of the last to be noted for the quality of his Latin verse well into the 19th century was Walter Savage Landor.